MSM: Possible Side Effects and Dosage

-According to WebMD, the most common uses for MSM supplements focus on joint health and reducing common aches associated with exercise or physical acitvity.2 Whether it’s a joint combination formula featuring MSM, glucosamine and chondroitin, an MSM powder added to a post-workout recovery shake or an MSM cream applied to the skin, MSM’s main benefits revolve around promoting joint health and flexibility.
+The most common uses for MSM supplements focus on joint health and reducing common aches associated with exercise or physical acitvity.2 Whether it’s a joint combination formula featuring MSM, glucosamine and chondroitin, an MSM powder added to a post-workout recovery shake or even an MSM liquid supplement, MSM’s main benefits revolve around promoting joint health and flexibility.

 MSM Supplement Uses & MSM Benefits

 MSM is often taken to help support joint health, promote flexibility and preserve collagen.
 Many clinical studies have been conducted on the benefits of MSM for joint health, with positive results.3,4 However, MSM is a dietary supplement and not a cure for chronic joint issues related to diseases that affect joints.

 Research shows that MSM may help soothe skin and support overall skin health, plus help combat signs of aging and boost collagen production.3

 MSM may help support muscles during workouts and help fight oxidative stress because of exercise.5

 Studies suggest MSM may play a role in supporting immune response to stressors and combating related oxidative stress within the body.3